-Keep in mind, before you start the process to purchase a home, you’ll also need to apply for a mortgage.
+Keep in mind, that before you start the process to purchase a home, you’ll also need to apply for a mortgage.
 Lenders will evaluate several factors connected to your financial track record, one of which is your credit history.
-They’ll want to see how well you’ve been able to minimize past debts, make sure you’ve been paying your student loans, credit cards, and car loans on time.
+They’ll want to see how well you’ve been able to minimize past debts and make sure you’ve been paying your student loans, credit cards, and car loans on time.
 If your financial situation has changed recently, be sure to discuss that with your lender as well.
 Most agents have loan officers they trust and will provide referrals for you.

 According to ConsumerReports.org:

 “Financial planners recommend limiting the amount you spend on housing to 25 percent of your monthly budget.”

 2. How Much Do I Need for a Down Payment?

 In addition to knowing how much you can afford on a monthly mortgage payment, understanding how much you’ll need for a down payment is another critical step.
 Thankfully, there are many different options and resources in the market to potentially reduce the amount you may think you need to put down.

 If you’re concerned about saving for a down payment, start small and be consistent.
 A little bit each month goes a long way.
 Jumpstart your savings by automatically adding a portion of your monthly paycheck into a separate savings account or house fund.
 AmericaSaves.org says:

 “Over time, these automatic deposits add up.
 For example, $50 a month accumulates to $600 a year and $3,000 after five years, plus interest that has compounded.”